-CAREL R&D activities are carried out at three dedicated sites in Italy, China and the US, specialised in HVAC/R, humidification, electronics, power electronics and precision mechanics applications.
+CAREL R&D activities are carried out at three dedicated sites in Italy, China and the US, specialised in HVAC/R, humidification, electronics, power electronics and precision mechanics, cloud-based applications, smart Edge data collection and gateways.
 Each R&D centre has five competence centres focused on developing technical knowledge in five areas.
 The thermodynamic competence centre is part of the knowledge centre, which is where new technologies are researched and products are tested, such as for example the new natural refrigerants.

 The laboratories in Italy, China and the US play a fundamental role in developing innovation.
-There are 11 of them: three thermodynamic laboratories, three humidification laboratories, two electronics laboratories, two power electronics laboratories and one valves laboratory.
+There are 12 of them: three thermodynamic laboratories, three humidification laboratories, two electronics laboratories, two power electronics laboratories, one software and one valves laboratory.

-Over the last three years, the R&D unit has worked on more than 20 product development projects a year and over 600 customisation projects for customers.
-The group’s intellectual property is protected by 29 patents (requested or granted), five of which are for innovative solutions designed in 2018.
+Over the last three years, the R&D unit has worked on more than 20 product development projects a year and over 900 customisation projects for customers.
+The group’s intellectual property is protected by 56 patents (requested or granted), eight of which are for innovative solutions designed in 2021.

 They also cover new applications for other environments which CAREL applies to solutions of interest to its customers.

-R&D activities are also carried out through long-standing partnerships with the Padua University (in areas ranging from analogue and digital electronics to power electronics, system and control theory, thermodynamic applications, technical physics and mechanical production processes to data statistical analyses), the CNR (National Research Institute) and the most important sector associations such as EPEE (European Partnership for Energy and Environment), AICARR (Italian Association of Air Conditioning, Heating and Refrigeration), ASHRAE (American Society of Heating and Air-Conditioning Engineers), AHRI (Air-conditioning, Heating and Refrigeration Institute) and EHPA (European Heat Pump Association).
+R&D activities are also carried out through long-standing partnerships with the Padua University (in areas ranging from analogue and digital electronics to power electronics, system and control theory, thermodynamic applications, technical physics and mechanical production processes to data statistical analyses), the Udine and the Verona Universities, the CNR (National Research Institute) and the most important sector associations such as EPEE (European Partnership for Energy and Environment), AICARR (Italian Association of Air Conditioning, Heating and Refrigeration), ASHRAE (American Society of Heating and Air-Conditioning Engineers), AHRI (Air-conditioning, Heating and Refrigeration Institute) and EHPA (European Heat Pump Association).